 A must-see attraction of the island, and generally the islands near Athens, is the Folk Art Museum at Megalochori, a small museum that will transport you back in time and introduce you to the past everyday life of Agistri islanders.

 Following the coastal road after Megalochori and located on the western coast of the island, Dragonera beach is the favorite spot for free campers.

-A pebbled beach consisted of two coves, this is the place where the pine forests of the island meet the sea, creating mesmerizing scenery!
+A pebbled beach consisting of two coves, this is the place where the pine forests of the island meet the sea, creating mesmerizing scenery!

 A small cantine on the beach provides refreshments and snacks, making Dragonera a popular, family-friendly destination.

 Chalikiada beach, Agistri - credits: seastars.gr